almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * They fail at technical interviews (e.g. unable to answer basic questions relating to databases, or the difference between an int an double).

-Once an intervier sniffs these things out about you, you'll get rejected and resume placed in the archive.
+Once an interviewer sniffs these things out about you, you'll get rejected and resume placed in the archive or trash.

 ### I want a work from home (WFH) role.